 This is vastly different from the transfers those in the bottom 90% of the population get, if they get substantial gifts of money at all.
 "Only 20% of regular folks have received a transfer in their life and the average size of these transfers amounts to only 60% of their income," he says.

-So, along with whatever good financial choices they made, a lot of wealthy people benefitted from good fortune.
-That's a good reminder not to compare your journey to anyone else's.
+So, along with whatever good financial choices they made, a lot of wealthy people benefited from good fortune.
+That's a helpful reminder not to compare your journey to anyone else's.
 A person who appears to have reached a milestone before you might have gotten some help along the way.